Am I the Right Fit For You?

 The clients who are the most successful in therapy with me are ones who are ready to tackle things together and recognize that therapy is not a magic wand or a quick fix.
 They appreciate my honesty, insight, compassion, and attentiveness, as well as my knack for infusing humor into our sessions, sometimes just to lighten things up.
 They appreciate my straightforward yet gentle way in which I bring to light what’s lying just below the surface of what they’re saying and getting them to really think about things in a different way.
 My clients say they feel like I “get” them.

 Many of my clients have tried therapy before, but it “didn’t work”.
 Yet the issues were still present and they still wanted help.
 They experienced therapists who were aggressive or pushed their own agenda and were turned off.
 Some were afraid that, because of those experiences, they were beyond help.
 Some clients experienced therapists who just nodded and made reassuring sounds but didn’t say much.
 I’m neither of those kinds of therapists.
 I am an active participant in your treatment, and I pay attention to the nuances of what you share with me.
 I recall those things and bring them into play later when needed.
 I offer neutral observations that help you clarify what may be going on and identify patterns that may need to be broken.
 I come alongside you to help YOU to move them out of the way.

 Not Your Typical Therapist

 I keep it real.
 I don’t use a bunch of stuffy clinical words and psycho-babble.
 I use real talk because, well, you’re a real person.
 You’re looking for therapy because you want help, not because you want to have to interpret every word I say, just to figure out if I can help you.
 With that, I encourage you to keep it real too.
 I let you – the client – take the lead in your sessions and together, we see how things unfold from there.
 I talk with you, not at you.
 I guide and support you through your therapeutic journey, but I’m direct when it’s needed.
 I’ve found that the clients who are the most successful in therapy with me have a few things in common.
 They come ready to make changes, to figure out what’s been keeping them stuck.
-They take initiative, follow-through, and work hard.
+They take initiative, follow through, and work hard.
 They know it’s going to be tough work, but they stay committed to their own personal growth.

 Now For a Little About Me